 Pia Baroncini Has an Open-Door Policy For Foster Dogs

-The LA entrepreneur has one thought when she finds a new foster dog: “How dare we not help?”
+The LA entrepreneur has one thought when she sees an animal in need: “How dare we not help?”

 Your pet wants you to read our newsletter.
 (Then give them a treat.)